 The Monte Urgull Cemeterio de los Ingleses (or English Cemetery) is a bit of a mystery.
 Headstones stand on the sloping hill, but it is uncertain who exactly is buried there.
-Many believe it is either English or French soldiers that died in the city during one of the many wars.
+Many believe it is either English or French soldiers that died in San Sebastian during one of the World Wars.

 San Sebastian Statue of Christ

 A 40-foot-tall San Sebastian Christ statue, Sagrado Corazon (or Sacred Heart), stands at the tallest point on Monte Urgull.
 At the base of the statue is a small chapel which can be entered for free.

 San Sebastian Viewpoints

-From the top of Monte Urgull – and in various places along the paths – there are excellent viewpoints.
-From the lookout points, trekkers are treated to San Sebastian Old Town views, stretching sea views and a picture-perfect sight of La Concha Bay.
-We think that taking in the stunning views from Monte Urgull is one of the top things to do in San Sebastian!
+From the lookout points, trekkers are treated to San Sebastian Old Town views, stretching sea views and a picture-perfect sight of La Concha Bay and Concha Beach.

-Use this link to Google Maps to find your way around to the Best Things To See in San Sebastian.
+Use this link to Google Maps to orient yourself with the Best Things To See in San Sebastian.
 All of our recommended Monte Urgull Sights are marked, as well.

 San Sebastian Food and Drink